Sagar Alias Jacky Reloaded

-Sagar Alias Jacky Reloaded is a 2009 Indian Malayalam-language action thriller film directed by Amal Neerad.
-It is the sequel of 1987 film Irupatham Noottandu.
+Sagar Alias Jacky Reloaded is a 2009 Indian Malayalam language gangster film directed by Amal Neerad.
+It is a spiritual spin-off of the 1987 film Irupatham Noottandu.
 The film was written by S. N. Swamy and produced by Antony Perumbavoor under the company Aashirvad Cinemas.
 The film stars Mohanlal in the title role, with an ensemble cast of Suman, Shobana, Bhavana, Sampath Raj, Manoj K. Jayan, Jagathy Sreekumar, Rahul Dev, Nedumudi Venu, K. B. Ganesh Kumar, Vinayakan, Shereveer Vakil, Sumeet Naval, Sona Nair, V.K Sreeraman, Jinu Joseph and Bala in other pivotal roles.

 Sagar Alias Jacky Reloaded released on 26 March 2009 and mainly received mixed reviews from critics and audience with praise towards its direction, music and cast performances, but criticism directed towards its pace and writing.
+The film was commercial success.
 The film won the Kerala State Film Award for Best Choreography for Dinesh Kumar.